-Librarians are here to help you “learn the skills of scholarship and the expectations of academic honesty” (“ Academic Misconduct,” 2019-2020 Academic Catalog).
+Librarians are here to help you “learn the skills of scholarship and the expectations of academic honesty” (“ Academic Misconduct,” 2021-2022 Academic Catalog).
 Contact a librarian if you have questions about when or how to cite your sources.
-You can also review the Avoiding Plagiarism page or schedule an appointment with a Writing Center tutor for help organizing your supporting evidence and paraphrasing others’ ideas.
+You can also review our Student Resources for Avoiding Plagiarism guide or make an appointment with a Writing Center tutor for help paraphrasing others' ideas and organizing your supporting evidence.

-1. If you would like to use software to manage your citations, try:
+1. If you would like to use software to manage your citations, try EndNote.

 Sign up and access EndNote here: